Buying a Phone Through Your Business in the UK: Save 20%+ on Tax in 2025/26

 Beyond the handset itself, your monthly airtime, data, and any additional services are fully deductible as business expenses.
 Over a typical 24-month contract, these savings add up considerably — especially if you’re running multiple lines for a team.

-Limited Company vs Sole Trader: Different Rules
+Limited Company vs Sole Trader: Different Rules for Buying a Phone Through Your Business

 The tax treatment of business phones varies significantly depending on whether you operate as a limited company or a sole trader.
 Here’s a detailed comparison: